-Latin America’s innovation potential continues to be largely untapped as many countries in the region continue to spend the least amount of money on education and research and development (R&D) activities, a report shows.
+Latin America’s innovation potential continues to be largely untapped as many countries in the region spend, comparatively, the least amount of money on education and research and development (R&D) activities, a report shows.

 The Global Innovation Index 2019 shows no Latin American nation is ranked among the top 50 countries in terms of innovation investment.
 The regional leader is Chile, at number 51, followed by Costa Rica (55) and then Mexico (56).